A 13-month-old LlamaIndex bug re-embeds unchanged content

 uv run python verify_embedding_churn_lvl4.py # reader format survey

 Levels 1, 2, and 4 run in under ten seconds with no external dependencies.
-Level 3 needs an OpenAI API key (the cost per run is around two thousandths of a cent, and your dashboard will reflect the exact tokens).
+Level 3 needs an OpenAI API key (cost per run is around two thousandths of a cent, and your dashboard will reflect the exact tokens).
 Level 5 needs AWS credentials and an S3 bucket (cost: fractions of a cent in S3 request fees).

-Suggested fix
+The fix

 The minimal set of changes is three lines across two files.
 All three sites use MetadataMode.ALL today.
 Changing them to MetadataMode.EMBED makes the hash align with the text that is actually sent to the embedder, which is the semantically correct thing to hash.